The Maker-Breaker directed triangle game: Abstract

 \section{Abstract}

-In this work, we investigate Maker-Breaker directed triangle games -- a directionally constrained variant of the classical Maker-Breaker triangle game.
+In this work, we investigate Maker-Breaker directed triangle games, a directionally constrained variant of the classical Maker-Breaker triangle game.
 Our board of interest is a tournament, and the winning sets constitute all directed triangles (i.e.\ $3$-cycles) present in the tournament.
-We begin by studying the Maker-Breaker directed triangle game played on a specially defined tournament called the parity tournament, and we identify the board size threshold to be $n=7$, which is to say that if the size (i.e.\ the number of vertices) of the parity tournament equals $n$, Breaker has a winning strategy for $3\leq n< 7$, while Maker can ensure a win for herself for $n\geq 7$.
-For the $(1:b)$ biased version of this game, wherein Breaker is allowed to claim $b$ directed edges of the tournament in each of her turns while Maker is allowed to claim only one directed edge in each of hers, we prove that the bias threshold $b^*(n)$ satisfies $\sqrt{\left(1/12+o(1)\right)\ n}\leq b^{*}(n) \leq\sqrt{\left(8/3+o(1)\right)\ n}$, which matches the order of magnitude (i.e.\ $\sqrt{n}$) of the bias threshold for the undirected counterpart of this game.
+We begin by studying the Maker-Breaker directed triangle game played on a specially defined tournament called the parity tournament, and we identify the board size threshold to be $n=7$, which is to say that if the size (i.e.\ the number of vertices) of the parity tournament equals $n$, Breaker has a winning strategy for $3\le n< 7$, while Maker can ensure a win for herself for $n\ge 7$.
+For the $(1:b)$ biased version of this game, wherein Breaker is allowed to claim $b$ directed edges of the tournament in each of her turns while Maker is allowed to claim only one directed edge in each of hers, we prove that the bias threshold $b^*(n)$ satisfies $\sqrt{\left(1/12+o(1)\right)\ n}\le b^{*}(n) \le\sqrt{\left(8/3+o(1)\right)\ n}$, which matches the order of magnitude (i.e.\ $\sqrt{n}$) of the bias threshold for the undirected counterpart of this game.
 Next, we consider the game on random tournaments $T(n,p)$, wherein the vertices are labeled $1,2,\ldots,n$, and the edge between $i$ and $j$, for each $i<j$, is directed from $i$ towards $j$ with probability $p$, independent of all else.
 We prove that Maker wins this game with probability approaching $1$ as $n \to \infty$ for any fixed $p \in (0,1)$.
-Extending the notion of `bias' from undirected games to our directed framework, we introduce the $(1: \kappa(n))$ flip-biased Maker-Breaker directed triangle game on the parity tournament, where we allow Breaker to strategically flip the directions of a fixed number of edges $\kappa(n)$ of the tournament before the game begins (once again, $n$ indicates the size of the tournament).
-We show that the flip-bias threshold $\kappa^*(n)$ for this game is asymptotically equal to $n^2/4$ as $n \to \infty$ (in other words, when $\kappa(n) < \kappa^{*}(n)$, Maker has a winning strategy, while for $\kappa(n) \geq \kappa^{*}(n)$, Breaker wins).
-This work opens up the possibility of studying a variety of directionally constrained Maker-Breaker positional games on tournaments (and more generally, on directed graphs).
+Extending the notion of `bias' from undirected games to our directed framework, we introduce the flip-biased Maker-Breaker directed triangle game on the parity tournament with flip budget $\kappa(n)$, where we allow Breaker to strategically flip the directions of at most $\kappa(n)$ edges of the tournament before the game begins (once again, $n$ indicates the size of the tournament).
+We show that the flip-bias threshold $\kappa^*(n)$ for this game is of order $n^2$.
+More precisely, for odd $n\ge 11$ we show $n(n-11)/12 \le \kappa^*(n) \le (n^2-1)/8$, and for even $n \ge 14$ we show $n(n-14)/12 + 1\le \kappa^*(n) \le n^2/8+ n/4-1$.